WHAT WE DO

 Walking Water is about collaboration, common sense, cooperation and courage to think outside of what we know or think we know.

-Walking Water is about contributing to a positive model of water usage, water management and complex, all-encompassing thinking and acting in how we use and treat the world’s resources.
+Walking Water is about contributing to a positive model of water usage, water management and complex, all-encompassing thinking and acting in how we relate with water.
 Walking Water recognizes and honors those that have come before us and those that continue to steward the land and the waters in ways that respect all of life.

-The nature of Pilgrimage is simplicity, allowing it to include diversity, have minimal ecological impact, and offer space to re-connect with place, people and prayer.
-We walk with an embodied experience of having ‘All we Need’ as a political prayer.
+The nature of Pilgrimage is simplicity, having minimal ecological impact, and a slower pace allowing us to digest what is happening around us, and move at the speed of trust.
+We walk as a political prayer.
 Political in the sense of re-organizing/re-forming what we hold at the center of our lives and Prayer in the sense of allowing us to be guided by something greater than ourselves.

 Walking Water is and will be such an essential part of my life.
 I think I still don’t grasp the impact it will have in my life.
 Right now there is deep gratitude and an inner growing power, an inner wisdom arising.
 Walking Water is empowering me to stand up and raise my voice.
 This is what our planet needs.